-Fall Prevention Checklist and Tips (by Rotary International) [PDF File] – a lengthy brochure (similar to the CDC checklist file above) discussing fall prevention.
+Fall Prevention Checklist and Tips (by Minnesota Safety Council) [PDF File] – a lengthy brochure (similar to the CDC checklist file above) discussing fall prevention.
 This brochure offers a variety of questions you can ask as well as tips/suggestions you might implement.

 ASPCA Animal Disaster Preparedness – Pertinent info for those with pets.

 Humane Society’s Disaster Preparedness For Pets – More info for dealing with pets.